 Mobilize: A Film About Cell Phone Radiation, an award-winning, feature-length documentary, explores the long-term health effects from cell phone radiation including cancer and infertility.

-The film examines recent scientific research, follows state and national legislative efforts, and illuminates the influence that technology companies have on public health.
+The film examines scientific research, follows state and national legislative efforts, and illuminates the influence that technology companies have on public health.
 The film was selected as the best documentary film at the California Independent Film Festival in 2014.

 Mobilize features interviews with scientists, doctors, politicians, cancer patients, and technology experts including interviews with Gavin Newsom, Steve Wozniak, and David L. Katz, MD, MPH.

 The film was directed by Kevin Kunze and produced by Amir Zeev Kovacs, Ellie Marks, Devra Davis, and Joel Moskowitz.

 The film is available for free to Amazon Prime members and can be rented for $1.99 or purchased for $7.99 by non-members: https://www.amazon.com/gp/video/detail/B07M639C2B.